textpattern/textpattern-toolbelt/README.md

 ### Step 10: Build the archives

-Run the archives build script.
+Run the archive build script.
 It will build two packaged archive files with corresponding SHA256 checksum files in a temporary location and report where that is.
 Supply a second argument if you wish to override this destination.

 ```bash
 cd /path/to/working-branch-repo